airjp73/rvf/packages/core/README.md

 This is primarily used internally by the other adapters.
 It isn't recommended for use by most people.

-The API of this package is not currently stable, but it will eventually be possible to use it to make your own RVF adapters.
+The API of this package is not currently stable and does not follow semver.
+The version reflects the current version of the other RVF pacakges.
+Eventually this API will be stablized for you to make your own RVF adapters.